CyberneticLearningSystems/CyberneticLearningSystems.github.io/pages/research.md

 # Research Projects

-The research group was or is involved in the following past and ongoing projects.
+The research group was or is involved in the following past and ongoing projects:

 - [Meteoblue - High-Resolution Urban Climate ](./projects/urban-climate.md)
 - [Wisk - Vertiport Simulation for Urban Air Mobility](./projects/vertiport-simulation.md)